The responses of ARISE partners to COVID-19

 Our focus on equity has also prompted reflection on careful use of language to avoid exacerbating entrenched social inequalities.
 For example, in India, TGI cautioned us about how ‘social distancing’ discourses have particularly problematic connotations in the context of centuries of caste discrimination.
 They recommended using ‘physical distancing’ phrasing.

 Individuals, organisations and networks have been supporting community-based organisations to provide basic necessities, including food, to those with vulnerable livelihoods affected by restrictions on social movement, brought forth by the impositions of lockdowns.
-In Mumbai, long-standing savings groups (many of them led by women, such as Mahila Milan) have mobilised to make savings available to their members and have opened community kitchens. in Mumbai, in Guntur and Vijayawada are at the forefront of distributing relief kits and meals to the most vulnerable, including waste pickers – who are unable to earn their daily living without freedom of movement and who are often excluded from government social protection schemes.
+In Mumbai, long-standing savings groups (many of them led by women, such as Mahila Milan) have mobilised to make savings available to their members and have opened community kitchens.
+SPARC in Mumbai, Hasiru Dala in Bangalore and the Dalit Bahujan Resource Centre in Guntur and Vijayawada are at the forefront of distributing relief kits and meals to the most vulnerable, including waste pickers – who are unable to earn their daily living without freedom of movement and who are often excluded from government social protection schemes.
 In spite of the severe restrictions in place, volunteers from these organisations are spearheading the relief efforts and trying their best to ensure that no one remains hungry.

 We anticipate that the crisis will exacerbate pre-existing psycho-social vulnerabilities of marginalised people.
 There are also likely to be mental health impacts on those providing support, including health workers and community organisers.
 Drawing on their experiences in the Ebola epidemic response, COMAHS in Sierra Leone are sharing resources and advocating for mental health support for health workers at all levels.
 Colleagues from TGI along with colleagues from other organisations, including SOCHARA, are developing an online tele-counselling system that matches volunteer counsellors with people seeking counselling in India.
 LVCT Health are running a call centre to offer counselling in Kenya.